Iqbal Wahhab OBE

 - Voted one of the Top 10 Restaurateurs in Britain in an Independent on Sunday survey

-Iqbal received an OBE in the 2010 New Years Honours list for public service and services to the hospitality industry.
+- Awarded OBE for public service and service to the hospitality industry